sonic-net/SONiC/doc/acl/Dynamic-ACL-Design.md

 <p align=center>
 <img src="img/time-based-acl-refresh.png" alt="Figure 2.
 Refresh dynamic ACL rule workflow">
 </p>
+After the overwrite operation, the subsequence is the same as in add and remove time-based ACL rule.

 ### Testing Requirements/Design

 #### Unit Test cases

+##### For `acl-loader`
-1. Enhance unit test for `acl-loader` to verify ACL rule with TTL is accepted; verify `DYNAMIC_ACL_RULE_TABLE` entry is created by CLI in `CONFIG DB`.
++ Test case 1: Verify ACL rule with TTL is accepted by acl-loader.
++ Test case 2: Verify ACL rule without TTL is refused if acl-loader is trying to load time-base ACL rule.
++ Test case 3: Verify `DYNAMIC_ACL_RULE` entry is created in `CONFIG DB` by using `acl-loader` CLI to loads time-base ACL rule.
-2. Enhance unit test for `acl-loader` to verfiy ACL rule is deleted by CLI in `CONFIG DB`.
++ Test case 4: Verfiy ACL rule is deleted in `CONFIG DB` by using `acl-loader` CLI to delete time-base ACL rule.
++ Test case 5: Verify time-based ACL rule is restored in `CONFIG DB` after reboot.
++ Test case 6: Verfiy ACL rule's TTL can be refreshed in `CONFIG DB` by using `acl-loader` CLI to re-loads time-base ACL rule.

+##### For `dynamic_acl_mgrd`
-3. Add unit test for `dynamic_acl_mgrd` to verify effective ACL rule is added to `APP DB`; verify expired ACL rule is removed both from `APP DB` and `CONFIG DB`.
++ Test case 5: Verify effective ACL rule is added to `APP DB`.
++ Test case 6: Verify expired ACL rule is removed both from `APP DB` and `CONFIG DB`.

 #### System Test cases

-1. Test case 1 Verify dynamic ACL rule is created as expected
++ Test case 1: Verify time-based ACL rule is created as expected.
+The related traffic behavior(ACCEPT or DROP) is consistent with ACL rule.
-2. Test case 2 Verify dynamic ACL rule can be refreshed
++ Test case 2: Verify time-based ACL rule is refreshed.
+The related traffic hehavior is kept the same.
-3. Test case 3 Verify expired dynamic ACL rule can be removed
++ Test case 3: Verify expired time-based ACL rule is removed.
+The related traffic behavior is consistent with ACL rule.

 ## Open questions
 1. memory leak issue detection and validation.